FAFSA® Guide: How to apply for federal student aid

 States and colleges have their own FAFSA deadlines.
 Be sure to check the FAFSA deadline for each college you’re applying to.
 You can check your state’s FAFSA deadline on the federal student aid website.

 File early to increase your chances of getting aid.
-Most families who filed the FAFSA for the 2019-20 academic year waited until January or later–which means they may have missed out on free money for college.
-We recommend filing as close as possible to the FAFSA open date, which is October 1.
+Most families who filed the FAFSA for the 2020-21 academic year took advantage of the earlier submission window, completing the application in October, November, or December of 2019.
+We recommend filing as close as possible to the FAFSA open date, which is October.

 Debunking financial aid myths